 When you show items in ways they are likely to be used; it increases sales.
 I love this idea for those who do photography, any paper art, frames, etc. Clever, although probably a wee bit cumbersome to travel with unless you have a truck or large van.

 Here’s a frugal fix.
-Custom walls build from boxes.
-In this example, these are cardboard boxes which I don’t recommend alone, however if you were to cover them in fabric or something to make them more sturdy perhaps.
+Craft show booth walls that are inexpensive and DIY.
+These custom walls are built from boxes.
+This example is cardboard boxes which I don’t recommend alone, however if you were to cover them in fabric or something to make them more sturdy perhaps they would work well.

 Otherwise, invest in some pine crates or unfinished rustic crates.
-This will be far sturdier.
 If you’re handy, you can build them using the cheaper lumber at home improvement stores, or buy them in sets like the ones below.

 A lot of crafters use lattice also.
 It’s pretty and makes a great backdrop for many items.
 The image below shows great use of this, both inside and outside the display so people approaching can see some of her art hanging before they even get to the entry where you go in.
 Great work.